eedede/treckr/README.md

 - 1 wire for disk read signal (driven by disk drive) Note that Arduino Mega328 is **not** supported since treckr SW running on Arduino requires 8KB of onchip RAM

-PC interfacing with Arduino via USB.
+The host PC is interfacing with Arduino via USB.
 PC needs to support Python 3.5.
 Only W10 has been tested, but other OS should work as well.
-- SW: [treckr.py](treckr.py) python 3.5 script and arduino SW files

 ## Arduino PIN configuration
 The Arduino board PIN configuration is as follows: